We’re establishing a national network of next generation leaders across all faith communities.

 Our hope for Canada’s next generation is that the faithful leaders of tomorrow will move beyond tolerance to a more vibrant expression of living together in diversity.
 Canada's 150th anniversary provides a perfect opportunity to gather those who will take part in shaping the next 150 years.

-Join us June 28-30 in our nation's capital for an unforgettable three-day conference that includes 75 conversation shapers from across the nation.
-Register today!
+The Millennial Summit, June 28-30, will be an unforgettable three-day event in our nation's capital that includes 75 conversation shapers from across the nation.
+Registration is now closed.

 We’re always expanding the network and want to hear from you.
 Please connect us to your community by emailing Hannah Marazzi at email@example.com.